codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 ---

-The **Runtimes** page displays the provisioned GitOps Runtimes in your account, both Hybrid, and the Hosted Runtime if you have one.
+The **Runtimes** page displays the provisioned GitOps Runtimes in your account, both Hybrid Runtimes, and the Hosted Runtime if you have one.

-View Runtime components and information in [List or Topology view formats](/#gitops-runtime-views), to manage and monitor them.
+View Runtime components and information in [List or Topology view formats](/#gitops-runtime-views) to manage and monitor them.

 {% include
    image.html